Angel0po/PA2_BON-AO/README.md

        [0.50643017, 0.78434918, 0.38655454]])
 ```

-Using this information, I created an array to create a 5x5 array with the purely random elements in it and storing it to the variable X. As seen below,
+Using this information, I created an array to create a 5x5 array with purely random elements in it and stored it to the variable X. As seen below,

 ``` python
 #Store random 5x5 array in X